-Parent University fosters a sense of belonging and connection among families in our schools while strengthening collaboration between the School District and greater Burlington community.
-The program partners with a growing number of community organizations, as well as city and state departments, to provide learning opportunities to parents and grandparents in ten,12-week sessions, five days a week, that enrich, engage and empower parents as egual partners in the education and well-being of their children.
-Any BSD parent is welcome and encouraged to enroll in this FREE PROGRAM; space per session is limited.
-For more information about the program, please visit: www.bsdvt.org/our-schools/parent-university/ or contact Ali Dieng at adieng@bsdvt.org or (802) 316-0731.
+Parent University fosters a sense of belonging and connection among families in our schools while strengthening collaboration between BSD and the greater Burlington community.
+The program partners with a growing number of community organizations, as well as City and State departments, to provide learning opportunities to parents, grandparents, and guardians in several 10-week sessions that enrich, engage, and empower parents and guardians as equal partners in the education and well-being of their children.
+Any BSD parent or grandparent is welcome and encouraged to enroll in this FREE PROGRAM; interpretation services are provided.
+For more information about the program, please visit: www.bsdvt.org/our-schools/parent-university/ or contact Almina Kadric at akadric@bsdvt.org or (802) 488-4856.